If you would like a printed version of this commentary, check out The Grace Bible series.

 (b) The testimony of men includes the eye-witness accounts of the 500 or so people who, like John, personally witnessed the Risen Lord (1 Cor.
 15:6), along with the many thousands of people who saw Jesus minister and perform miracles.
 The testimony of men also encompasses those who experienced the power of God after Jesus ascended to heaven, including the millions of Spirit-filled believers alive today (1 John 5:10).

 (c) The testimony of God is greater than the testimony of men, because God is the ultimate Authority and the supreme Judge who cannot lie (Heb.
 6:18).
-The Father knows the Son.
+The Father knows his Son.

 (d) He has testified.
 God spoke from heaven regarding his Son on numerous occasions, in both the Old Testament (principally through the prophets) and the New.